 Discussion/ AOB/ Final conclusions

 Ms Lubica Pitlova thanked to the participants for their active participation and to Ms Mihela Florea from the Danube Strategy Point for perfect technical support.
-She informed that the next SG meeting is planned for Spring 2021 and expressed hope to be organised as a physical meeting in Bratislava.
+She informed that the next SG meeting is planned for Spring 2021 and expressed hope to be/have it? organised as a physical meeting in Bratislava.

 Ms Dijana Štrbac thanked to the participants for constructive discussion and encouraged them to participate in the PA7 activities and initiatives.
-She also thanked Ms Mihela Florea for successful moderation of the SG meeting for the 2nd time, participants from the European Commission for their support and to Mr Jenko for opening new opportunities for cooperation in the framework of RIS3.
+She also thanked Ms Mihela Florea for successful (maybe professional?) moderation of the SG meeting for the 2nd time, participants from the European Commission for their support and to Mr Jenko for opening new opportunities for (cross-macoregional?) cooperation in the framework of RIS3.

 Ms Ivanka Popović addressed to the participants on behalf of the University of Belgrade and the DRC.
-She said that this was a fruitful meeting with visible steps forward and new ideas for cooperation within the strategy but also with other MRSs.
+She said/appreciated that this was a fruitful meeting with visible steps forward and new ideas for cooperation within the strategy but also with other MRSs.
 Ms Popovic also noted that she is looking forward to the exchange of the opinions between the PA7 working groups.
 She thanked to all the speakers since they have prepared useful and concise materials for the audience.

-Ms Miroslav Vesković reminded that the JRC is a strong support of PA7 in different actions, but that there is a need for cooperation with other DGs and EU institutions.
-The MRSs are getting more and more attention in the EC so it is important to have it in mind while planning future activities.
+Ms Miroslav Vesković reminded that the JRC is a strong support of PA7 in different actions, but (that) there is still a need for cooperation with other DGs and EU institutions.
+The MRSs are getting more (and more) attention in the EC so it is important to have it in mind when planning the future activities.

 Ms Mihaela Florea thanked to the participants on behalf of the DSP and closed the meeting.